- 1 What is a Whole House Filter?

 This is another typical 3-stage whole house filtration system but there is a slight difference when it comes to the 2nd cartridge.
 As usual, the 1st level will remove sediment and will take care of most solid particles in your water.
 The 2nd filter, however, works strictly towards reducing the levels of iron.
 It will decrease the amount of iron in your water by 95%.
 The 3rd part is all about purifying your water from chemicals and herbicides.

-The set is a rich one as it also includes a casing for your cartridges, a mounting bracket, a housing wrench and a manual.
+The set is a rich one as it also includes a casing for your cartridges, a mounting bracket, a housing wrench, and a manual.
 By now you have perhaps realized that this device doesn’t come cheaply.
 It is for those willing to spend more but get more at the same time.
 The fact that this whole house filtration system doesn’t remove fluoride can be somewhat a letdown.
 You might also need help installing it.

-How Does the Whole House Filtration Work?
+How Does Whole House Filtration Work?

 The main purpose of this type of water purification is to provide you with cleansed water everywhere in your home.
 This means that you will not have to look for specialized faucet water filters or anything like it.
 The water that you will be getting will come ready to use.

+So, how do whole house water filters work?
 The major difference here is that the filtration happens on more than one stage.
 When you want to get a whole house filter for city water, you cannot expect to settle for just one unit.
 This means that most sets that you will encounter will typically feature a few cartridges strung together.